lukechen526/Kavalan_Management_System/documentation/source/intro.rst

 - *Doc Engine* for document search and retrieval
 - *Dynamo* for creating database query dynamically based on user input.
+- Stream (for posting status updates and sharing links)
 - Inventory Management
 - Account and Profile Management
 - The *API* sub-system is used to centralize the management of public APIs exposed by the other sub-systems.